RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/33-MIC.md

 <sup>11</sup> And I will cut off the cities of thy land, and throw down all thy strong holds:
 <sup>12</sup> And I will cut off witchcrafts out of thine hand; and thou shalt have no [more] soothsayers:
 <sup>13</sup> Thy graven images also will I cut off, and thy standing images out of the midst of thee; and thou shalt no more worship the work of thine hands.
-<sup>14</sup> And I will pluck up thy groves out of the midst of thee: so will I destroy thy cities .
+<sup>14</sup> And I will pluck up thy groves out of the midst of thee: so will I destroy thy cities.
 <sup>15</sup> And I will execute vengeance in anger and fury upon the heathen, such as they have not heard.
 ## Chapter 6